JWLIM93/swiftmeal/README.md

 | MORE TO BE ADDED !!                                           |               |                                                                                   |

 #### Plan
-**New data and latest schema should be in both local and alicloud instance**
+**New data and latest schema should be in both local and alicloud instance before integration**

 Steps are PER SCREEN basis
 1. Merge UI and PHP functionality codes